Sustainable Living Action Plan 2018-2020

 to find Friends of Lake Claremont preservation and enhancement information on the Urban Bushland Council website.

-The Town of Claremont will permit verge landscaping provided it complies with the guidelines.
-View the verge landscaping guidelines here
+The Town of Claremont will permit verge landscaping provided it complies with the Town's guidelines.
+These guidelines can be viewed here

 Please note an inspection of the verge plantings may apply to ensure they are in accordance with the Road Verge Policy.
-View the Road Verge Policy here
+The policy can be found on page 52-55 of the Town's policy manual here

 Live with Less Waste